everaldomatias/deweloper/README.md

-# deweloper
+# deWeloPer
-Local environment to WordPress
+Local environment for WordPress